DynamoDS/RefineryPrimer/03-hello-GD-For-Revit/03-06_space-analysis/03-06-02_using-the-space-analysis-package.md

 ---

-## Defining a Space Lattice
+## Defining a Space Lattice with Core Nodes

-_The Space lattice object is the base object for space analysis workflows.
-It is essentially a 2d grid with diagonal connections._
+The Space lattice object is the base object for space analysis workflows.
+It is essentially a 2d grid with diagonal connections.

 ### Inputs:
 - **boundingBox** - The Dynamo bounding box to generate a space lattice object for.